Locket (album)

-Locket is the upcoming third studio album by American singer-songwriter Madison Beer, to be released on January 16, 2026, by Epic Records and Sing It Loud.
-The album will serve as Beer's first studio release since her 2023 album Silence Between Songs.
-Locket was preceded by three singles: "Make You Mine", "Yes Baby", and "Bittersweet".
+Locket (stylized in all lowercase) is the third studio album by the American singer-songwriter Madison Beer.
+Released on January 16, 2026 through Epic Records and Sing It Loud, it serves as Beer's first studio release since her 2023 album, Silence Between Songs.
+The standard edition of the album was supported by four singles: "Make You Mine", "Yes Baby", "Bittersweet" and "Bad Enough", whilst "Lovergirl" was released as the lead single to the deluxe.
+Musically, it has been described as a pop and R&B record with elements of dance-pop, dark pop, and electro.

+Locket was met with positive critical reception and was a commercial success.
+It debuted within the top ten in Australia, Austria, Belgium, Germany, Ireland, the Netherlands, New Zealand, Poland, Scotland, Switzerland, and the United Kingdom.
+In the United States, the album debuted at number 10 on the Billboard 200 with 43,000 album equivalent units earned, becoming Beer's first top-ten album in her home country.

+To promote the album, Beer embarked on the Locket Tour (2026) across North America and Europe, with supporting acts from Isabel LaRosa, Thủy, and Lulu Simon.

-Background and release
+Release and composition

-Following to her previous studio album, Silence Between Songs (2023), Beer announced the release date of Locket on October 22, 2025, along with the album's artwork and pre-order information, including details about its physical formats, through her official website.
+Following her previous studio album, Silence Between Songs (2023), Beer announced the release date of her third studio album, Locket, on October 22, 2025, along with the album's artwork and pre-order information, including details about its physical formats, through her official website.
 About the album, she stated:

 "After writing the album, it feels like each song lives within this metaphorical locket for safekeeping.
 Each album feels like an era and once the albums are out in the world, the chapter for me, usually with what I wrote about, is closed."

+Musically, Locket has been described as a pop and R&B record with elements of dance-pop, dark pop, and electro.

+The album's deluxe edition, featuring four additional tracks, was released on May 8, 2026.